shreachari/ECEM202A-Project/docs/report.md

 Enhancements:
 1. Normalize data from 0 to 1
-	a.
-This avoids the issue of dynamic ranges, which are currently implemented
+	* This avoids the issue of dynamic ranges, which are currently implemented
-	b.
-This also can allow us to display attractive breathing visuals
+	* This also can allow us to display attractive breathing visuals
 2. Determine user’s distance in real time
-	a.
-We can use video as well to determine this.
+	* We can use video as well to determine this.
 It could be possible to determine the user's distance using the video measurement feature of the iPhone.
 3. Implement better error checking
-	a.
-We can use ML to better understand user’s breathing and provide appropriate feedback
+	* We can use ML to better understand user’s breathing and provide appropriate feedback
 4. We can add support for more breathing exercises

 Things to test and analyze in further research:
 1. Networking: web sockets vs zmq
-	a.
-If the enhancements mentioned above are implemented, we will need to send larger amounts of data over in real time.
+	* If the enhancements mentioned above are implemented, we will need to send larger amounts of data over in real time.
 At this point, the networking might matter.
 2. Try different types of smoothing
-	a.
-One example of a smoothing method we can try is the Savitzky Golay filter
+	* One example of a smoothing method we can try is the Savitzky Golay filter
-	b.
-More research will need to be done on additional types of smoothing and the effects they may have.
+	* More research will need to be done on additional types of smoothing and the effects they may have.

 # 6. References